AdventureBear/deliberate_duck/readme.md

 # Associating Users &Comments (or any 2 related tables)
 * Associate two models
-* Add users name to object when created
+* Add users name to story when created

 # Authorization
 * User can only edit his/her resources